-3.5.1.15 Update cray_ipforward Worksheet
+3.5.1.15 Update cray ipforward Worksheet

-This procedure assumes that a work area has been set up for editing CLE configuration worksheets and that editing commands are invoked from that work area (/var/adm/cray/release/p0_worksheet_workarea).
+This procedure assumes that a work area has been set up for editing CLE configuration worksheets and that the current directory has been set to that work area.

-This procedure configures the inherit and enable settings in the Cray IP Forwarding service configuration worksheet.
-The IP Forwarding service enables IP forwarding between service nodes and the SMW.
+The Cray IP Forwarding service enables IP forwarding between service nodes and the SMW.
+This procedure configures the inherit and enable settings in the cray_ipforward configuration worksheet.
 This service has a global template as well as a CLE template, and therefore it can be configured to inherit settings from the global config set.